thelfer/tfel/docs/mfront/DefaultFiniteStrain/Integrator.md

 - F0 represents the deformation gradient at the beginning of the time step and F1 represents the deformation gradient at the end of the time step.
-- for any internal variable Y, Y represents its value at the start of the time step.
+- for any internal variable Y (declared by the @StateVariable keyword), Y represents its value at the beginning of the time step.
 The increment of Y, represented by the variable dY, must be computed.
-- for any auxiliary internal variable Y, Y represents its value at the start of the time step.
+- for any auxiliary internal variable Y (declared by the
+  @AuxiliaryStateVariable keyword), Y represents its value at the beginning of the time step.
 This value must be updated.
-- for any external variable V, V represents its value at the start of the time step and dV represents its increment over the time step (constant over the time step).
+- for any external variable V (declared by the @ExternalStateVariable keyword), V represents its value at the beginning of the time step and dV represents its increment over the time step (constant over the time step).

 ## Notes